 A few thoughts on Uddiyana Bandha

 The bandhas are an integral part of the Ashtanga Vinyasa system, Bandha literally means “lock”, “hold” or “tighten”.
 Bandhas manipulate the flow of energy throughout the body and bring lightness, ease, and unbelievable depth and richness to the practice.
 Uddiyana means “flying up”.
 When uddiyana is engaged the navel draws in toward the spine, creating stability in the abdomen and redirecting the breath into the ribcage.
 The ribs lift and spread and the muscles between them stretch as the spine lengthens and we feel buoyant.
-In this way the practice becomes incredibly vibrant and energising.
+In this way, the practice becomes incredibly vibrant and energizing.
 Some asanas set up the external structure that supports the internal dynamic of Uddiyana Bandha; particularly wide-leg standing forward bends like Prasarita Padotanasana, but it is also very present in Adho Mukha Svanasana, (downward facing dog).

 A yoga teacher training gives us the opportunity to delve deep into the subtleties of the practice including explorations in the anatomy of the bandhas.

 Come see for yourself at one of our upcoming training.